 Use Display to choose which fields are always shown on the bottom of the card.
 If a field contains an image, the image will fill the bottom of the card.

-The Calendar view has three different time granularities: day, week and month.
+The Calendar view shows nodes in one of three different time granularities: day, week and month.

 It looks for a date field in each child node and plots it in the month/week/day view.